DaxianLee/cocos-mcp-server/FEATURE_GUIDE_EN.md

 ### 4. Error Handling

-If a tool call fails, it will return error information:
+If a tool call fails, an error message will be returned:

 ```json
 {